nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### CSV Export Service {{since '10.3'}}

 A new service has been added for performing CSV Exports.
 It is exposed via the Bulk Action Framework as an action (`csvExport`).
-It provides ability to select schemas and/or XPath properties that should be exported, as well as a few of options, zip, sort and the language in which the vocabularies should be translated at export time.
-Since it relies on the Bulk Action Framework, it is robust enough to export asynchroneously hundreds of thousands of lines without any difficulties.
+It provides the ability to select schemas and/or XPath properties that should be exported, as well as a few of options, zip, sort and the language in which the vocabularies should be translated at export time.
+Since it relies on the Bulk Action Framework, it is robust enough to export asynchronously hundreds of thousands of lines without any difficulties.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25571](https://jira.nuxeo.com/browse/NXP-25571).